Sunday, 1 January 2023

 I began a new one in 2018 and haven’t stopped until, well, today.
 1826 consecutive days, that included hospital stays for another spinal surgery, a heart attack and kidney stones.
 I had windows for all those stays and almost always brought my binoculars.
 I decided that I’d do it for one more year, as part of this Big Year.
 Time to give it a bit of a rest.
 I actually enjoyed birding in Hamilton with Sue this afternoon, with just binoculars and found it very soothing after the intensity of the previous 365 days.

-So, yes, I fell one short of the Canadian eBird record of 457 species seen or heard in one year in Canada, but I never expected to even reach 450.
+So, yes, I got one more than the Canadian eBird record of 457 species seen or heard in one year in Canada, but I never expected to even reach 450.
 Birders all across the country and a few locals here in Ontario, some of them doing their own Ontario Big Years, kept me going.
 Oh and there was that other fellow doing his own Canada Big Year.
 He kept me on my toes too.
 I’ll take second place all time.
 I’ve never been one to chase records.
 Just to do the best I was capable of.
 Not to mention I finished on top of the eBird list for Canada in 2022.

 Not bad for a skinny 62 year old with stents in his heart, chronic kidney stones, Post Concussion Syndrome, and an alphabet soup of cognitive and mental disorders.
 For starters.
 I could go on, but this is about my birding journey, and I will leave discussions of my health issues for another time.